 The coat consists of thick long guard hairs that lay down -following the dog’s body contour.
 There is a thick slightly longer undercoat -but not as thick as on the artic breeds

 The thick long guard hairs that lay down prevent water from getting deeper into the coat.
 Water will be transported away from the body by the hair shaft and fall down on to the sides of the dog.
 Like on a slate roof.
-The hair on the shoulders and the back is thicker for that reason – it acts like an extra umbrella.
+The hair on the shoulders and the back are thicker for that reason – it acts as an extra umbrella.

 When the wind blows – the hair is moving and is releasing some of the heat trapped inside the coat.
 But the flat angle of the hairs prevents the wind from getting deep into the coat and the undercoat can still preserve a layer of warm air close to the skin.